Jbrefach/WSC-ZCEE-Material/docs/labs/openapi3.md

   [View lab details →](OAS3/CICS)

 - **OpenAPI 3 – IMS OpenAPI3 Labs (4 parts)**
-  Hands-on labs covering inbound REST API creation for IMS.
+  Hands-on labs covering inbound REST API creation for IMS
-  This is a 4 part lab with a part for each HTTP Verb (GET, POST, PUT, DELETE) [View lab details →](OAS3/IMS)
+  This is a 4 part lab with a part for each HTTP Verb (GET, POST, PUT, DELETE)
+  [View lab details →](OAS3/IMS)